softmagnet/tp/docs/DeveloperGuide.md

 actual `Names` stored in the `TuitionClass` object.

 To solve this problem, we have to obtain the list of students in the order displayed by the GUI.
 To obtain this list, we use the same method that the GUI uses to display the list in the first place.
-We use the `getFilteredStudentList()` method, then filter it to the students whose names are in the `TuitionClass` that we are concerned with.
+We use `Model#getFilteredStudentList()`, then filter it to the students whose names are in the `TuitionClass` that we are concerned with.
 From here, we can now use the student indices entered by the user to obtain the `Names` of the corresponding `Students` in the filtered list.
 Then we can create a new `TuitionClass` object with an updated list of `Names` and replace the old `TuitionClass` with this new one.